Tips to get your bike ready for the winter months.

 Unsurprisingly, your bike will attract much more mud and dirt over the winter season.
 Get into a habit of wiping your bike down after each ride to take the surface mud away.
 This will prevent the mud, grit and salt drying on your bike components and causing damage.

 If you plan to ride your bike often over winter, then make sure you schedule in a deeper clean every couple of weeks to really clean your drivetrain to help prolong it’s life.

 1. Like on your car, hand washing will be kindest on your bike.
 A sponge can be used for the main areas, and a bristled brush for harder to reach areas.

-2. Grab yourself a bike cleaning solution, we stock a range from Muc-Off and WD40
+2. Grab yourself a bike cleaning solution; we stock a range of products from various brands here at Go Outdoors.

 3. Some degreaser can help with chains that are particularly dirty, you can also use a chain cleaning device to really clean up your bike chain.